BD512/Mini-Python-Projects/README.md

 4. Keep guessing until you get the correct number and try to get it in the fewest possible tries.

 #### Please note:
-1. When run, the "mastermind2.py" should show the text as different colours/ thicknesses in the command line.
-If it does not, it will be due to your interprater not recognising the colour escape codes.
+1. When run, the "mastermind2.py" should show the text as different colours/ thicknesses in the python console.
+If it does not, it will be due to your interprater not recognising the colour escape codes and these escape codes may appear as part of the text printed.